 Tired of your dark brown outdoor resin wicker furniture?
-In one day, you can transform it with paint for a whole new look!
+In one day, you can transform it with spray paint for a whole new look!

 Yes, I was tired of the same dark brown resin wicker furniture on the front porch.